Services for Older Workers

 CalJOBSSM – California’s online labor exchange system allows job seekers to easily search for jobs, build résumés, access career resources, gather information on education and training programs, and find qualified candidates for actively recruiting employers.
 With CalJOBSSM you make the choice to seek full-time, temporary, or part-time work when you need it.

 Experience Unlimited Job Clubs are sponsored by the Employment Development Department.
 The Job Clubs are self-help networking organizations for technical, managerial, sales, and executive job seekers.
 All levels of re-employment services are available.
-Job Clubs serve primarily those who are age 40 and over.

 California Department of Aging serves as both a unifying force for services to seniors and as a focal point for federal, state, and local agencies that serve the elderly in California.
 It fulfills the goals outlined in the Older Americans Act and also acts as an advocate for seniors by striving to develop an environment which respects and values the State’s older residents.